Musa-dabwe/Installing-Speckit-CLI-on-Termux/README.md

 gyp ERR! node-gyp -v v11.2.0
 gyp ERR! not ok
 ```
 This error occurs because the Gemini CLI (which depends on the `node-pty` package) requires native compilation during installation, and the build system is looking for a path to the Android Native Development Kit (NDK), which is not automatically set up in a standard Termux environment.
 The specific error is:
 `gyp: Undefined variable android_ndk_path in binding.gyp`

-To resolve this compilation error, you need to install the necessary build tools and then try the installation again, potentially using an alternative approach that bypasses the NDK requirement or forces a source build.

-Here is the revised plan to get Gemini CLI successfully installed on Termux:

-1.  **Install Required Build Tools**
-    You need to ensure Termux has the compilers and libraries necessary for native module compilation:
-    ```bash
-    pkg install clang libtool automake make
-    ```

-2.  **Force Source Compilation (Recommended Fix)**
-    The issue often arises when `node-pty` tries to use a pre-built binary for Android that fails, or the build process incorrectly assumes the full Android NDK environment.
-You can often fix this by installing the package with the `--build-from-source` flag for the dependency.
-    *   Remove any failed installation attempts:
-        ```bash
-        npm uninstall -g @google/gemini-cli
-        ```
-    *   Reinstall, forcing the dependency (`node-pty`) to build from source:
-        ```bash
-        npm install -g @google/gemini-cli --build-from-source
-        ```
-    This tells npm to ignore pre-built binaries and compile the C++ dependencies like `node-pty` using the local Termux toolchain (which you installed in Step 1).

-3.  **Proceed with Authentication**
-    After the installation completes successfully (you should not see the `gyp ERR!` lines), you can proceed with the authentication steps from the previous response:
-    *   Start the Gemini CLI in debug mode:
-        ```bash
-        gemini --debug
-        ```
-    *   Once inside the CLI, initiate the authentication:
-        ```
-        /auth
-        ```
-    *   Copy the login URL, open it in your browser, complete the Google sign-in, and then return to Termux.

----

-### Alternative Fix: Bypass `android_ndk_path` Check

-You are running into a very common and known issue when installing packages with native dependencies (like `node-pty` which Gemini CLI uses) on Termux.
-The `gyp` build system incorrectly assumes a full Android NDK setup is required, even when compiling for the native Termux architecture.

-The flag `--build-from-source` is not directly supported by npm in the way we hoped, which is why it printed the warning and the error persisted.

-The fix is to manually configure the `gyp` environment to provide an empty value for the missing variable, which will bypass the check without having to install the huge Android NDK package.

-1.  **Bypass the `android_ndk_path` Check**
     You need to create a global configuration file for `gyp` that sets the missing variable to an empty string (`''`).
     Run the following two commands:
     *   Create the required hidden directory: